 Breakfast: One of our host families will cook for all of us, and we’ll eat together as a group on a large balcony overlooking a neighborhood street.
 Breakfast, served every day, includes fresh pineapple, bananas, guava, oranges, papaya, mammee, mango and fresh squeezed juice.
 Farm fresh eggs in a variety of styles are served with chicken or pork sausages, and/or croquettes of meat, fish or vegetables.
 Coffee, tea, milk, yogurt, cereal and bread and butter accompany.
 Many lunches will be on your own.

-Dinner: Dinners in Havana are optional – you can eat with the group in our host home, or choose to go out to restaurants for dinner.
-Our hosts are fantastic cooks and do their very best to provide us with a variety of traditional Cuban foods.
+Dinner: Dinners in Havana are provided by our hosts.
+They are fantastic cooks and do their very best to provide us with a variety of traditional Cuban foods.
 “Ropa Vieja” is a traditional dish prepared with shredded beef or lamb meat in tomatoes and sauce and wine.
 Roast pork is served with “mojo criollo,” a gravy with lemon juice, garlic, salt and oil.
 Chicken is an important part of Cuban cuisine and is served deep fried, roasted, grilled or as a soup.
 “Congri,” white rice cooked with black or red beans, is served with most meals.
 Occasionally we have yellow rice with vegetables.
 They also serve a huge variety of boiled or fried roots including potatoes, sweet potatoes, plantain, yucca, Malanga.
 Finally, the often serve fresh vegetables including tomatoes, cucumber, lettuce, avocado, green beans, beets and cabbage.
 Dinners in Trinidad are on your own, and Trinidad has a lovely variety of restaurant options within a short walking distance of our home.

 6. What if I am vegetarian?
 Our hosts are happy to make sure plenty of fresh fruits and vegetables are available for every meal.
 They also serve rice, beans, and/or pasta with every meal.
 People with strict dietary concerns should inform us early in the process so that we can best assist you.

 7. What is the weather like?
 What should I wear?
 The weather is extremely nice!
 It runs from 70 degrees at night to as high as 95 degrees in the day.
 If there is no rain, you can expect a balmy tropical 85-90 degrees on an average day.
 You should bring shorts, pants, a rain jacket and/or small umbrella, and either one warm sweater or a light jacket.
 We recommend a bathing suit if you want to go swimming at the beach (the water is warm and beautiful).
-We recommend that women who wish to attend a Santeria ceremony have a long sleeved shirt, ankle length dress and something to cover the head – all in light colors.
-Men who wish to attend a Santeria ceremony should have light colors and long pants.
-Otherwise pack as you like!
+Please see the detailed packing list for more information.

 8. What about Zika virus?
 The Zika virus is present in Cuba.
 If you are pregnant or considering becoming pregnant in the next 12 months you will need to take serious precautions while traveling to Cuba.
 This includes covering all skin with long sleeves, treating clothing with permethrin, and use EPA registered insect repellant.
 In addition to infection by mosquito bite, Zika can be spread sexually.
 Both males and females must take preventative measures if pregnancy is a possibility in the 12 months after you visit Cuba.
 Detailed information about the Zika virus can be found at: http://www.cdc.gov/zika/fs-posters/